 Bluetooth Headset Varieties

 The term “headset” misleads a little.
 When choosing a Bluetooth earpiece, there are two main factions: single earpieces and headphones.
 These categories divide into on-ear, over-ear, and in-ear.
-Check our guide to the best Bluetooth headphones for an excellent breakdown.

 For this guide, we’ll focus on both single and double ear headsets.
 If you’re confused, check out our guide to buying the right Bluetooth headset.